Certora/Examples/CVLByExample/Reentrancy/README.md

 In `VulnerableBankFixed.sol` we show a good way to protect code from reentrancy using reentrancy guards.
 This ensures that if the contract is reentered, the whole transaction reverts.

-In `VulnerableBankBadFix.sol`, we show an incomplete way to fix the `VulnerableBank.sol` code, and it is conceptually similar to the Curve hack due to the Vyper bad implementation of reentrancy guards https://osec.io/blog/2023-08-01-vyper-timeline.
+In `VulnerableBankPartialFix.sol`, we show an incomplete way to fix the `VulnerableBank.sol` code, and it is conceptually similar to the Curve hack due to the Vyper bad implementation of reentrancy guards https://osec.io/blog/2023-08-01-vyper-timeline.
 This is because two different guards are used for the `withdraw` and `withdrawAll` functions.
 This protects the contract from reentrancy from one function to itself, but does not protect from cross reentrancy between two external functions.

+The contract in `VulnerableBankNoGuardFixed.sol` is a fixed contract without guards in which all the updates and view functions are in the same timing relative to the unresolved call.

 ## Certora
 The certora folder include two different folders, `spec` and `conf`.